Scope and Coverage

-Defining the scope and coverage of an ETS implies decisions on which greenhouse gases and sectors should be included in the scheme, and what the minimum size (threshold) should be for the emitters involved.
-Moreover, the point of regulation, referred to in terms of upstream and downstream, determines the point in a supply chain that is targeted by an ETS.
+Defining the scope and coverage of an ETS entails decisions on which GHGs and sectors should be included in the scheme, and what the minimum size (threshold) should be for the emitters involved.
+Moreover, the point of regulation, referred to as upstream or downstream, determines the point in a supply chain that is targeted by an ETS.
 In theory, the broader the scope of an ETS and the more comprehensive its coverage, the higher its environmental effectiveness and economic efficiency.
 In practice, certain limitations, like which parts of a supply chain have the best abatement options, may affect feasibility, fairness, and the appropriate incentives.

 Determining the point of regulation means deciding where along a supply chain actors should be held responsible for their emissions.
 This involves weighing the feasibility of measuring emissions of different actors, the number of actors, and their ability to mitigate their emissions.
 Upstream regulation focuses on implied emissions from natural resource extraction, such as coal mining or oil extraction, even if these are not burned at that point.
 Downstream regulation addresses the end users on the supply chain, such as consumers.
 Usually, it is most effective to regulate actors with the greatest control over their abatement options; often, this is at the point where the gases are actually emitted, for instance at a power plant or steel mill, rather than the embedded or indirect emissions involved in a product either upstream or downstream.

 For further information, see:

 - Step 3 of ‘Emissions Trading in Practice: A Handbook on Design and Implementation’ by the PMR & ICAP